jasonfrancki/jasons-records-old/README.md

 # ToDo

 - Search feature added to nav(fixed to top)
+- add 'sort name' field to schema to sort by arist last name, bypass 'the' or 'a, etc
 - Genre filter
 - Background image/gradient overlay
 - height of image smaller/artist&album larger so all are the same size regardless of length of artist/album name